gjacopo/singularity/msm/Dh_evaluation.README.md

 	gcc -lm -I<path> -o Dh_evaluation.exe Dh_evaluation.c

-where the chain "<path>" must be substituted by the path to reach the directory with the libraries required by this program.
+where the chain _<path>_ must be substituted by the path to reach the directory with the libraries required by this program.

 ## Required libraries